turbot/steampipe-plugin-crtsh/docs/tables/crtsh_certificate.md

 ```

 ### Get certificate log entries for all current certificates of a domain
+Determine the areas in which current domain certificates have logged entries.
+This is useful to understand the activity and validity of your domain's certificates, helping you maintain secure and active certificates.

 ```sql
 -- Use a CTE with order by to force the Postgres planning sequence